sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 ### Other
 + `testingDialog.js` : Testing dialog to check out things not ready for primetime.

+### Server-side code
++ server/ contains the code that is supposed to be pushed to heroku.

 ## HTML Structure

 The `index.html` file contains the main structure of the application, including: